Eldiias/data-ft-par-labs/Projects/Week-2/README.md

 The technical requirements for this project are as follows:

-- You must construct a data pipeline with the majority of your code wrapped in functions.
-- Each data pipeline stage should be covered: acquisition, wrangling, analysis, and reporting.
-- You must demonstrate all the topics we covered in the chapter (functions, list comprehensions, string operations, error handling, pandas DataFrame processing and MySQL functions) in your processing of the data.
-- There should be some data set that gets imported and some result that gets exported.
-- Your code should be saved in a Python executable file (.py), your data should be saved in a folder named data, and your results should be saved in a folder named output.
+* The dataset that we provide you is a significantly messy data set.
+Hence, select your own topic to be analyzed.
+* Import the data using Pandas.
+* Examine the data for potential issues.
+* Apply the different cleaning and manipulation techniques you have learned.
+* Produce a Jupyter Notebook that shows the steps you took and the code you used to clean and transform your data set.
+* Export clean version of your data into CSV file using Pandas.
+* Export clean data into MySQL using Pandas.
+* Prepare at least 3 tables analyzing the dataset in MySQL.
+Consider using **group by** statement for it.
-- You should also include a [README.md](./README-template.md) file that describes the steps you took and your thought process as you built your data pipeline.
+* You should also include a [README.md](./README-template.md) file that describes the steps you took and your thought process as you built your project.

 ## Necessary Deliverables

 The following deliverables should be pushed to your Github repo for this chapter.

-- **A Python (.py) code file** that contains the code for your data pipeline.
-- **A data folder** containing your data set.
+* **CSV file with clean data** containing the results of your data wrangling work.
-- **An output folder** containing the output of your data pipeline.
+* **Jupyter Notebook (data-wrangling.ipynb)** containing all Python code and commands used in the importing, cleaning, manipulation, and exporting of your data set.
+* **MySQL queries file** containing the code to obtain table of your analysis.
-- **A `README.md` file** containing a detailed explanation of the process followed in the design and construction of your pipeline and incorporation of intermediate Python concepts as well as your results, obstacles encountered, and lessons learned.
+* **A ``README.md`` file** containing a detailed explanation of the process followed in the importing, cleaning, manipulation, and exporting of your data as well as your results, obstacles encountered, and lessons learned.
+Look [here](https://www.makeareadme.com/) for tips on how to structure a README.md file.

 ## Presentation